2.5. Deployment view#

 This setup is only for testing purposes.

-For a production deployment and more information, see Use requirements provided by Kubernetes cluster in Univention Nubus for Kubernetes - Operation Manual [1].
+For a production deployment and more information, see Use external PostgreSQL database in Univention Nubus for Kubernetes - Operation Manual [1].

 Helm Charts